CAN-Lab-Fudan/Epidemic-Transmission/README.md

 ## 1. Introduction
 **ViralDynamic** is a Python & Matlab framework specifically developed for the simulation and analysis of epidemic spreading on complex networks.
-The framework combines several essential functionalities, including temporal network construction, trajectory planning, higher-order dynamics prediction, propagation dynamics simulation, and immunization game evolution analysis..
+The framework combines several essential functionalities, including temporal network construction, trajectory planning, higher-order dynamics prediction, propagation dynamics simulation, and immunization game evolution analysis.
 This tutorial aims to help you get started.
 By completing this tutorial, you will discover the core functionalities of **ViralDynamic**.

 Key features of **ViralDynamic** include:
 1. **TeNet**: A temporal network modeling tool for large-scale WiFi data.
 Allows users to create dynamic networks that represent interactions within a population, simulating disease spread across different types of connections.